datalad-handbook/book/docs/basics/101-121-siblings.rst

 that was `used to generate this example <https://raw.githubusercontent.com/datalad/datalad.org/7e8e39b1f08d0a54ab521586f27ee918b4441d69/content/asciicast/seamless_nested_repos.sh>`_ from GitHub, and saves it in the ``code/`` directory.

-.. index:: ! datalad command; download-url

-He does it using the datalad command :command:`datalad download-url` (:manpage:`datalad-download-url` manual) that he also read about on the datalad homepage.
-This command will download a file just as ``wget``, but it can also take a commit message and will save the download right to the history!
+He does it using the datalad command :command:`datalad download-url` that you experienced in section :ref:`createDS` already: This command will download a file just as ``wget``, but it can also take a commit message and will save the download right to the history of the dataset that you specify!

 Navigate into your dataset copy in ``mock_user/DataLad-101``, and run the following command